 The demand for safe, alternative transportation options – and quiet places of respite – is rapidly increasing as Austin continues to grow.
 The Shoal Creek Trail will serve both as an alternative transportation corridor and a peaceful, revitalizing setting to experience the Creek’s wildlife, natural features, and historical landmarks.
 The expanded Trail will encourage green, human-powered transportation, provide a setting for outdoor family activities, and inspire Austinites to discover Shoal Creek’s hidden natural gems.
 View a map of the study area here.

 Plan of Action

-Shoal Creek Conservancy is leading the creation of the Shoal Creek Trail: Vision to Action Plan that will guide the following efforts to transform the Trail:
+The Shoal Creek Trail: Vision to Action Plan will guide the following efforts to transform the Trail:

 - Improve the existing Trail.
-The Plan will identify key locations for trail amenities such as mile markers, maps, drinking fountains, and restrooms, and identify key gaps in City of Austin trail improvement projects currently underway.
-The Plan will also provide a cohesive, community-developed vision for the Trail that will guide its overall look and feel and shape the design of priority projects.
+The Plan identifies key locations for trail amenities such as mile markers, maps, drinking fountains, and restrooms, and identifies key gaps in City of Austin trail improvement projects currently underway.
+The Plan also provides a cohesive, community-developed vision for the Trail that will guide its overall look and feel and shape the design of priority projects.